broadwayinc/skapi-documentation/email/email-templates.md

-# E-Mail Templates
+# Automated E-Mails

-When the user signup, reset password, or change email, the system will send an email to the user.
+When the user signup, reset password, or change email, subscribes to public newsletters, get invited to your service, the system will send an automated email to the user.
-You can customize the email template by sending your templates to the email endpoints.
+You can customize the email template of the automated emails by sending your templates to the email endpoints.

 E-Mail endpoints can be found in your `Mail` page in your service page.